Cerenia for Dogs

 - Incoordination

-- Allergic reactions (swelling of head/face, anaphylaxis)
+- Very rarely, allergic reactions (swelling of head/face, anaphylaxis)

 Cerenia has a wide margin of safety.
 Even with doses exceeding the recommended dose, side effects are rare.
 Additionally, this medication only remains in the body for 24 hours, so side effects are typically short-lived.